samgutentag/samgutentag.github.io/docs/_posts/2022-03-09-helium-heartbeats-part-2.md

             break
 ```

-It uses the same method to pagniate the API results using a `cursor`, though we only want the single most recent activity, so the `max_depth` is set to a shallow `2` to speed things up, and be nice to the Helium API
+It uses the same method to paginate the API results using a `cursor`, though we only want the single most recent activity, so the `max_depth` is set to a shallow `2` to speed things up, and be nice to the Helium API

 ---